There’s an old Chinese proverb, widely attributed to Confucius. “A man who chases two rabbits catches neither,” it’s said.

 When we try to multitask and rapidly switch between tasks, our productivity suffers.
 In fact, research suggests that breaking our flow of concentration by shifting between tasks can cost us as much as 40 percent of our productive time.

-#2: Decreased quality of work and more mistakes
+#2: Decreased quality of work and increased error rate

 It’s not just a productivity matter though.
 Multitasking can also have a negative impact on the quality of our work.
 Just take the example of media multitasking, which is a dominant feature of most of our lives.
 When an email notification goes off on your laptop or a text notification sounds on your mobile, this can have a serious knock-on effect on output.